metacat didn't update xml_path_index table while a document was updated

 So I think it is a metacat bug - the xml_path_index table wasn't updated while the document was updated.
 In your case, the current

 document is mbauser.42.9, but the in xml_path_index is still mbuaser.42.5.

-#5 Updated by Michael Daigle almost 10 years ago
+#5 Updated by Michael Daigle about 10 years ago

 Hmm, there is also a foreign key constraint violation.
 Inserting into xml_index violates a constraint on xml_nodes.nodeid.
 This may be a race condition.
 I've seen it happen during unit testing and then go away.